tommy-pea/tommy-pea.me/index.md

 classes: landing
 title: Thomas Prince
 tagline: Engineer and musician
+intro:
+  - excerpt: '

+  I am an excellent data analyst, visualiser, communicator, and problem solver.\

+  I solve and communicate complex problems using Python, R, MATLAB, and Microsoft software products.

+  '
 author_profile: true
 header:
   overlay_filter: 0.3
   overlay_image: assets/images/splash_header.png

 feature_row:
+    - excerpt: '

+    I studied at the University of Auckland.
+I have a Bachelor of Engineering (Honours) with First Class Honours specialising in Engineering Science and a Bachelor of Music majoring in Classical Performance on violin.

+    Since graduating, I have worked at WSP (a global engineering consultancy firm) between Wellington, Auckland, Leeds, and London.
+My current role is Transport Net Zero Consultant at WSP UK in London.

+    '
+feature_row2:
+  - image_path: assets/images/iceland.jpeg
+    title: Who am I?
+    excerpt: I'm an engineer and musician living in London.
+    url: /music/
+    btn_label: "Read More"
+    btn_class: "btn--primary"
+  - image_path: assets/images/lorenz.jpeg
+    title: Engineering
+    excerpt: I studied engineering science and work in consulting.
+    url: /engineering/
+    btn_label: "Read More"
+    btn_class: "btn--primary"
-  - image_path: assets/images/headshot.png
+  - image_path: assets/images/gypsy_jazz.jpeg
+    title: Music
+    excerpt: I have played violin for 20 years and studied music alongside engineering.
+    url: /music/
+    btn_label: "Read More"
+    btn_class: "btn--primary"
 ---

+{% include feature_row id="intro" type="center" %}

+{% include feature_row id="feature_row2" %}

 I studied at the University of Auckland.
-I have a Bachelor of Engineering (Honours) with First Class Honours specialising in Engineering Science and a Bachelor of Music majoring in Classical Performance.
+I have a Bachelor of Engineering (Honours) with First Class Honours specialising in Engineering Science and a Bachelor of Music majoring in Classical Performance on violin.

-Since graduating, I have worked at WSP (a global engineering consultancy firm) for three years between Wellington, Auckland, Leeds, and London.
+Since graduating, I have worked at WSP - a global engineering consultancy firm - between Wellington, Auckland, Leeds, and London.
 My current role is Transport Net Zero Consultant at WSP UK in London.

-I am an excellent data analyst, visualiser, communicator, and problem solver.
-I can code, and solve complex problems, in Python, R, MATLAB, and Microsoft Suite software products.

-Outside of work, I try to keep my music alive - I play the violin.
-In 2024, I played with the Leeds Symphony Orchestra, Salomon Orchestra, Weekend Opera Workshops, and taught private lesssons.

-My engineering courses focused on topics including operations research, statistics, stochastic modelling, data analysis and visualisation, feature engineering, time series analysis, machine learning, linear programming, integer and mixed-integer programming, algorithms for optimisation, mathematical modelling, calculus, and signal processing.

-In music I studied violin performance with Stephen Larsen.
-Other courses included classical ensemble playing, music culture, musical interface design, pedagogical approaches, music production, and music theory.

-{% include feature_row %}